 One author, Jon Kabat-Zinn, described mindfulness as ‘‘paying attention in a particular way, on purpose, in the present moment, and nonjudgmentally’’ (Kabat-Zinn, 1994).
 A more thorough evaluation of surveys and observational data by Baer (Baer et al. 2006) lists a ﬁve-factor structure of mindfulness characterized by nonreactivity, observing, acting with awareness, describing, and nonjudging.

 Mindful approaches trace back to Buddhist teachings.
 An emphasis on acceptance, embracing the moment for what it is, and a collective connection with others is key.
 These traits seem to be distorted in active addiction.
-During the addictive cycle, we find the complete opposite traits:
+During the addictive cycle, we find complete opposite traits:

-A comprehensive article by Witkiewitz, et al discusses some of the neuroscience findings about the brain and mindfulness.
+A comprehensive article by Witkiewitz, et al discusses some of the neuroscience findings about the brain and mindfulness in addiction recovery.
 Evidence from multiple studies linked meditation with healthy dopamine levels in the brain.
 This ‘natural reward’ may serve as a wonderful substitute to the dysfunctional dopamine pathways in addiction.
 The research also showed improved functioning of the prefrontal cortex.
 This structure, responsible for impulse control, often becomes underactive from substance abuse.
 Through meditative training, the participant showed greater ability to attend to life.
 Finally, these studies showed improvement in the striatum.
 This structure is connected to dysphoria and the negative state of addiction.